 According to the U.S. Bureau of Labor Statistics (BLS), secretaries and administrative assistants comprise the largest occupation in the country (www.bls.gov).
-Employment of executive secretaries and executive administrative assistants was expected to decline slightly over the 2012-2022 decade due to executive assistant duties being distributed to lower-level assistants.
+Employment of executive secretaries and executive administrative assistants was expected to decline slightly over the 2018-2028 decade due to executive assistants supporting more than one manager in an organization.

 One way to advance in this field is to be certified for office-skill proficiency.
 Certification is issued after a review of a personal assistant's education, experience and successful completion of tests.
 Various certifications are offered by organizations such as the International Association of Administrative Professionals and the International Virtual Assistants Association.